Soniaranvir/iPhone_data_analysis/README.md

 ## 📂 Dataset
 The dataset (apple_products.csv) contains the following columns:

-Product Name: Name of the iPhone product.
+-Product Name: Name of the iPhone product.
-Product URL: URL for purchasing the product.
+-Product URL: URL for purchasing the product.
-Brand: Brand of the product (Apple).
+-Brand: Brand of the product (Apple).
-Sale Price: Current sale price of the product.
+-Sale Price: Current sale price of the product.
-MRP: Maximum Retail Price of the product.
+-MRP: Maximum Retail Price of the product.
-Discount Percentage: Percentage of discount offered.
+-Discount Percentage: Percentage of discount offered.
-Number of Ratings: Number of ratings the product has received.
+-Number of Ratings: Number of ratings the product has received.
-Number of Reviews: Number of reviews the product has received.
+-Number of Reviews: Number of reviews the product has received.
-UPC: Unique product code.
+-UPC: Unique product code.
-Star Rating: Average star rating of the product.
+-Star Rating: Average star rating of the product.
-RAM: RAM specification of the product.
+-RAM: RAM specification of the product.
-Data Analysis & Visualizations
+-Data Analysis & Visualizations

 ## Data Cleaning & Exploration:
-The dataset contains 62 entries for various iPhone products.
+-The dataset contains 62 entries for various iPhone products.
-The analysis includes cleaning the data to filter out irrelevant or missing values, as well as identifying the range of MRP values.
+-The analysis includes cleaning the data to filter out irrelevant or missing values, as well as identifying the range of MRP values.

 ## 🔍 Key Insights
-*Price Range: iPhone models in the dataset range from ₹39,900 (iPhone SE) to ₹1,49,900 (iPhone 12 Pro, 512 GB).
+-Price Range: iPhone models in the dataset range from ₹39,900 (iPhone SE) to ₹1,49,900 (iPhone 12 Pro, 512 GB).
-*Best Discount: The iPhone SE (64 GB) offers a 24% discount, making it one of the most affordable models in the dataset.
+-Best Discount: The iPhone SE (64 GB) offers a 24% discount, making it one of the most affordable models in the dataset.
-*High-End Models: Premium models like the iPhone 12 Pro Max and iPhone 11 Pro Max dominate the upper price range, starting at ₹1,00,000.
+-High-End Models: Premium models like the iPhone 12 Pro Max and iPhone 11 Pro Max dominate the upper price range, starting at ₹1,00,000.
-*Customer Ratings: Most iPhones have ratings above 4.5, indicating high customer satisfaction across the board.
+-Customer Ratings: Most iPhones have ratings above 4.5, indicating high customer satisfaction across the board.

 ## Steps:
-Data Import: The dataset is read into a pandas DataFrame from a CSV file.
+-Data Import: The dataset is read into a pandas DataFrame from a CSV file.
-Data Cleaning: We explore the dataset by checking for missing values and counting entries for each column.
+-Data Cleaning: We explore the dataset by checking for missing values and counting entries for each column.
-Exploratory Data Analysis (EDA):
+-Exploratory Data Analysis (EDA):
-We identify the maximum and minimum values in the "MRP" column.
+-We identify the maximum and minimum values in the "MRP" column.
-Filter and analyze products with MRP under ₹50,000 and above ₹100,000.
+-Filter and analyze products with MRP under ₹50,000 and above ₹100,000.
-Visualizations:
-Price Distribution: Histogram to show the distribution of sale prices across the products.
-Discount Analysis: Scatter plot comparing the discount percentage against MRP.
-Rating Analysis: A bar chart of the distribution of star ratings.
-RAM Distribution: A bar plot for RAM configurations across products.

 ## Visualizations:
-Price Distribution: A histogram of sale prices to visualize the price range and distribution of the iPhones.
+-Price Distribution: A histogram of sale prices to visualize the price range and distribution of the iPhones.
-Discount Percentage vs. MRP: A scatter plot to analyze how the discount percentage correlates with the original MRP.
+-Discount Percentage vs. MRP: A scatter plot to analyze how the discount percentage correlates with the original MRP.
-Star Ratings Distribution: A count plot showing the distribution of star ratings across the products.
+-Star Ratings Distribution: A count plot showing the distribution of star ratings across the products.
-RAM Distribution: A bar plot to see how many products have specific RAM configurations.
+-RAM Distribution: A bar plot to see how many products have specific RAM configurations.

 ## 🛠️ Tools & Techniques
-Python Libraries:
+### Python Libraries:
-Pandas: For data loading, cleaning, and analysis.
+-Pandas: For data loading, cleaning, and analysis.
-NumPy: For numerical operations.
+-NumPy: For numerical operations.
-Analysis Techniques:
+-Analysis Techniques:
-Identifying price extremes (highest and lowest).
+-Identifying price extremes (highest and lowest).
-Filtering data based on criteria (e.g., price, ratings).
+-Filtering data based on criteria (e.g., price, ratings).
-Aggregating metrics like average ratings and discounts.
+-Aggregating metrics like average ratings and discounts.

 ## 🚀 Project Significance
 This project serves as an excellent introduction to data analysis concepts using Python.
 It demonstrates how datasets can be used to derive insights, make informed decisions, and explore customer preferences.
 The analysis performed here lays the groundwork for more advanced analytics, such as predictive modeling or visualization.